Omidznlp/AWS-Self-Maneged-Kubernetes/README.md

 Go to Manage Jenkins > Manage Plugins >Available > search Terraform.
 To add Terraform Pipeline,
-Go to new item > Enter an item name > choose Pipline > Click OK To add Jenkinsfile > Advanced Project Options > Pipline > select Pipline script from SCM > Insert Repository URL (https://github.com/Omidznlp/AWS-Self-Maneged-Kubernetes.git) > In Section Branches to build, Insert (*/master) > In Script Path, Insert (terraform/Jenkinsfile)
+Go to new item > Enter an item name > choose Pipline > Click OK To add Jenkinsfile > Go to Pipline > Select "Pipline script from SCM" > Insert Repository URL (https://github.com/Omidznlp/AWS-Self-Maneged-Kubernetes.git) > In Section Branches to build, Insert (*/master) > In Script Path, Insert (terraform/Jenkinsfile)
 ## Jenkins and Terraform and AWS